linode/terraform-provider-linode/website/docs/d/region.html.md

   Provides details about a specific service region
 ---

-# Data Source: linode_region
+# Data Source: linode\_region

 `linode_region` provides details about a specific Linode region.

 ## Example Usage

-The following example shows how the resource might be used to obtain the name of the Linode region configured on the provider.
+The following example shows how the resource might be used to obtain additional information about a Linode region.

 ```hcl
 data "linode_region" "region" {